sa-express-news/longform-story-template/README.md

 You can embed c3 charts and other graphics into the story template - though it takes a bit of work.
 It's worth considering whether a screenshot of your c3 graphic would tell the story just as well as a dynamic graphic would.

-Here's the syntax to add C3 to your `/aml` file:
+Here's the syntax to add C3 to your `.aml` file:

 ```
 {.c3}